1988 Summer Olympics medal table

+represents countries that won at least one gold medal.

+represents countries that won at least one silver medal but no gold medals.

+represents countries that won at least one bronze medal (no gold or silver).

+represents participating countries that did not win medals.

+represents entities that did not participate at the 1988 Summer Olympics.

 The 1988 Summer Olympics, officially known as the Games of the XXIV Olympiad, were an international multi-sport event held in Seoul, South Korea, from 17 September to 2 October 1988.
 A total of 8,397 athletes representing 159 National Olympic Committees (NOCs) participated in 237 events in 23 sports across 31 different disciplines.
 Table tennis was introduced to the Summer Olympic Games program at these games, while tennis was reintroduced following its removal after the 1924 Summer Olympics in Paris, France.

 Overall, athletes representing 52 NOCs received at least one medal, and 31 NOCs won at least one gold medal.
 The Soviet Union won the most gold medals and the most overall medals, with 55 and 132 respectively.
 Suriname's team won their first Olympic gold medal, which was also their first Olympic medal of any color.
-The other teams that earned their first Olympic medal were Costa Rica, Djibouti, Indonesia, the Netherlands Antilles, Senegal, and the United States Virgin Islands.
+The other teams that earned their first Olympic medal were Costa Rica, Djibouti, Indonesia, the Netherlands Antilles, Senegal, and the United States Virgin Islands, for Netherlands Antilles, it was their only Olympic medal before the country's dissolution in 2010.

 Swimmer Kristin Otto of East Germany won the most gold medals for an individual at the games, with six gold medals.
 Fellow swimmer Matt Biondi of the United States won the most overall medals, winning seven medals with five golds, one silver, and one bronze, tying Mark Spitz's record for most medals won in a single games.